Euthor/watson-api-docs/README.md

 ### Install dependencies:

 Install [calamum](https://github.com/malachheb/calamum).
-The gem doesn't correspond to latest published gem so we have to bundle from Github:
+The published gem doesn't actually correspond to latest master so we have to bundle directly from Github:

 ```bash
 $ gem install specific_install